PassbirdCo/MetaKeepCodeSamples/admin-apis/README.md

 - `createApp.js`: Script to create a new MetaKeep app.
 - `updateApp.js`: Script to update an app by modifying its name, and user wallet attributes.
-- `addApiKeys.js`: Script to add new API keys to your app.
+- `addApiKey.js`: Script to add a new API key to your app.
 - `deleteApiKeys.js`: Script to delete API Keys of your app.

 ## Running the scripts